Dog Wellness Exams at The Animal Hospital of Roxbury

 How can I prepare my dog for a wellness exam?

-What follow-up care might be necessary after a wellness exam?
+What follow-up care might be needed?

 Is there a specific senior wellness exam for dogs?